Tips, Self-Defense Moves to Help you Stay Safe while Running

 As the weather warms up and more runners hit the streets, it’s important to keep your safety a priority.

-Kurt Sorys, a retired Omaha police officer who now works at 88 Tactical as a firearms and tactical instructor, said he sees several women running around Lake Zorinsky who could easily be targeted.
+Kurt Sorys, a retired Omaha police officer who now works at 88 Tactical as a firearm and tactical instructor, said he sees several women running around Lake Zorinsky who could easily be targeted.
 He said they’re “in their own little world,” wearing headphones, looking intently at their phones and not paying attention to who is around them.

 Sorys and Jeff Hunter from 88 Tactical, which trains civilians and law enforcement and military personnel, teamed up with Jorgenson and Red Dirt Running Company on Monday night to provide a self-defense clinic for about 20 runners.